Desert riding on the KVR from Penticton to Okanagan Falls |

 Penticton to Okanagan Falls (13 km one way or shorter from Kaleden)

 The trail starts at the far end of the Wrights Beach Camp Campground at lake level.
-(There is no parking here for visitors so you'll have to park nearby and bike down into the campground.)
-The first part of the trail from Penticton is a bit overgrown and sandy so we actually skipped it this year and started further along in the Town of Kaleden.
+(There is no parking here for visitors so you'll have to park nearby and ride into the campground.)
+The first part of the trail from Penticton is a bit overgrown and sandy so sometimes we skip it and start further along in the Town of Kaleden.
+The trail ends at the entrance to the town, continues on roads, and then starts again by the Ponderosa Point Resort.
+You'll find parking nearby at the town beach at Pioneer Park.

 Biking the KVR between Kaleden and Okanagan Falls |